Robert Gilbert (chemist): Emulsion polymerisation

 Emulsion polymerisation is the commonest means of making a wide variety of industrial polymers, such as paints, adhesives and tyre rubber.
 It is a complex process involving many simultaneous and separate processes and where historically only a few types of data were available.
 The complexity and the limited data types meant that conflicting assumptions could be forced to agree with experiment: there was no proper understanding of the process.
 Gilbert developed and applied mathematical and experimental tools whereby the effects resulting from individual processes could be isolated for the first time.

 As with unimolecular reactions, the keys to the qualitative and quantitative understanding of the many processes in emulsion polymerisation are the rate coefficients of the individual steps.
 These steps are initiation (how quickly a growing chain starts), propagation (how quickly individual monomer units are added), radical loss processes (the termination and transfer of radical activity), and particle formation (nucleation).
 With Prof D Napper, Gilbert applied equations that he had solved in gas-phase chemistry to the area of emulsion polymerisation.
 This opened the way for him to develop—initially in collaboration with Napper—new theoretical and experimental methods for extracting the rate coefficients of elementary processes.
 He produced targeted data using these methods, particularly the time evolution of reaction rates and molecular-weight and particle-size distributions.
 This included novel types of systems, such as γ-radiolysis relaxation, in which events such as radical loss can be separated from radical propagation and growth.

 Gilbert's mathematical treatments and experimental techniques revealed the fundamentals controlling these steps by enabling each of the processes to be effectively studied in isolation.
 His advances allowed rate coefficients to be measured for virtually any process in emulsion polymerisation, values of these rate coefficients for simple systems to be predicted, and the reliability of new measurements to be checked from theory.
 He used data from applying these methods to obtain the dependence of rate coefficients on controllable quantities, such as initiator concentration.
-Thus, he tested existing models, developed new tests—some of which refuted extant models—and refined the older models that withstood his tests.
-At last, it was possible to achieve consistency between supposed microscopic events and experiment, and, for the very first time in the field, to refute postulated models authoritatively.
+Thus he tested existing models, developed new tests (some of which refuted extant models), and refined the older models that withstood his tests, making it possible to achieve consistency between supposed microscopic events and experiment, and, for the very first time in the field, to refute postulated models authoritatively.